EthanDavis/campspot-simple-gapRule/README.md

   6. Click Apply

 # high-level description
+  The first thing I did was figure out how to get the objects in the test case file to serialize easily into a POJO.
-  I approached this problem by first finding a java library that would make dealing with java dates easier.
+  After figuring that out I looked into a java library that would make dealing with java dates easier.
+I decided to use the Joda time library which had many features that made tackling this problem much easier.

 # Assumptions